 “It’s a shame it’s scratched and gouged,” I grumbled to Mr Word Loft, as I smoothed my palm over the surface of the sideboard storing my arts and crafts materials.

 “Give it a lick of paint,” he replied nonchalantly.
-I didn’t think that would look right, but I don’t like to be wasteful and the furniture is the ideal size for the office-come-workroom in our impending new home.
+I didn’t think that would look right, but I don’t like to be wasteful, and the furniture is the ideal size for the office-come-workroom in our impending new home.

 I pondered and pondered and eventually decided upon découpaging the damaged wood, but would leave the cupboards and drawers plain.

 When it comes to instructions, I prefer working from a book.
-The one I ordered, turned out to be older than anticipated though.
+The one I ordered turned out to be older than anticipated, though.
 The technique recommended was lengthy, and I was sure I had seen more up-to-date products to make the process easier.

 YouTube was my next port of call.
 After watching video tutorials, I chose to use tissue paper and an all-in-one product that sticks, seals and finishes in matte or gloss.
-There are a few available, but I bought mine from Hobbycraft, along with writing-themed papers.
+There are a few available, but I bought mine from Hobbycraft, along with writing-themed paper.

 It becomes transparent when dampened with glue and whatever colour is underneath shows through.
 I filled in unwanted digs and scuffs on the wood, sanded it, applied masking tape to the edges, and then brushed on paint.

-Once dry, a fine grit sanding block smoothed imperfections away and I was ready for the fun part and applied the adhesive.
+Once dry, a fine-grit sanding block smoothed imperfections away, and I was ready for the fun part and applied the adhesive.
 Well, I thought it would be fun until I tried layering a whole sheet of tissue paper onto the stickiness.
 ‘Wrinkles galore’ describes my efforts best.
 I’m not one to give up easily, but after wasting another sheet, I changed my mind about the method and plumped for décopatch instead of découpage.

 When complete, a final coat over the patches added the finishing touch, although I was worried at this stage.
-It was messy looking, but as it dried out it was fine.
+It was messy looking, but as it dried out, it was fine.

 Lastly, I unscrewed the drawer and cupboard knobs and painted them with black gloss paint to blend with the typewriter’s shiny metal.